SWAN-community/swan/model-terms-explainer.md

 authenticating with the SWAN Network.
 User Interface Providers are also bound by the SWAN Model Terms.

-User Interface Providers are the only parties who can see raw (non-encrypted) personal data, as they act as the conduit between the user and the SWAN Network for the purpose of updating and maintaining a user’s pseudonymous identifiers and preferences.
+User Interface Providers are the only parties who can see raw (non-hashed) personal data, as they act as the conduit between the user and the SWAN Network for the purpose of updating and maintaining a user’s pseudonymous identifiers and preferences.